Garrison, Montana

 Garrison is a census-designated place (CDP) in Powell County, Montana, United States.
-The population was 112 at the 2000 census.
+As of the 2020 census, Garrison had a population of 115.

 The traditional Salish name for the area that was later named Garrison Junction is snx̣ʷq̓pusaqs.
 Groups would split up here, with some going towards Helena, others towards Butte.

 History

-A post office called Garrison was established in 1883, and remained in operation until 2015٫ The community was named for William Lloyd Garrison, an abolitionist. who was also the father-in-law of Henry Villard, the man who finally pushed the Northern Pacific Railroad to completion in 1883.
+A post office called Garrison was established in 1883, and remained in operation until 2015٫ The community was named for William Lloyd Garrison, an abolitionist, who was also the father-in-law of Henry Villard, the man who finally pushed the Northern Pacific Railroad to completion in 1883.
 Garrison is just east of Gold Creek, where the 'golden spike' was driven on September 8, 1883, to mark the completion of the line.
 Among others present for the occasion was former President Ulysses S. Grant.
 Garrison was also a division point for the Northern Pacific; as well as its successors Burlington Northern, Montana Rail Link, and BNSF, with traffic heading east to Helena or south and east to Butte.
 Heading towards Helena traffic crosses Mullan Pass, while just outside of Butte Homestake Pass is used.
 The lines converge again in Logan, Montana just outside of Three Forks.